Are you allowed to open yet?

 Is the Tourist Information Centre open?

-Yes, we have a reduced TIC service open.
+Yes.
 Please note that Poole TIC is at present unable to provide a booking service.
 This includes bookings for Condor Ferries, Lighthouse and Discover Dorset.

 How can I get to the museum?